-Expenditure for the year was in line with budgets and financed significant investment in enhancing our data services - including the launch of the National Data Repository, the Digital Excellence programme and regional geological mapping.
+Expenditure for the year was in line with budgets and financed significant investment in enhancing our data services - including the first year of the National Data Repository (NDR), further delivery of the digital excellence programme and regional geological mapping.
+In addition, the funding from the Regulators' Pioneer Fund was used on the energy integration project.